Pre-College Music image

 Areas of Study

-Instrumental Performance Majors participate in classes and music experiences designed to develop them into well-rounded musicians.
-Students focus on the preparation and presentation of material for college auditions.
-Instrumental majors receive a one-hour private studio lesson each week and participate in seminars to explore concepts and techniques of performance, discussing topics relevant to their concentration.
-All students perform on the concert stage throughout the summer in faculty-coached chamber music groups, the Millennium Symphony Orchestra, the Wind Ensemble, Jazz Ensemble, and others.
+Instrumental Performance Majors engage in a comprehensive program designed to cultivate well-rounded musicians.
+The curriculum focuses on preparing students for college auditions through rigorous training and diverse performance experiences.m on the concert stage throughout the summer in faculty-coached chamber music groups, the Millennium Symphony Orchestra, the Wind Ensemble, Jazz Ensemble, and others.

 Major Studio Options